-Choosing wether to focus on SEO or PPC or both will depend on the type of growth you a looking for online, your website, and your industry.
+Choosing whether to focus on SEO or PPC or both will depend on the type of growth you a looking for online, your website, and your industry.
 However, there are benefits to using both tactics simultaneously in order to really maximize your results.

 It’s possible to appear in both an ad and the organic listings within in the same search query.
 If your ad places you at the top of the page and your SEO efforts result in a high ranking position, holding that dominant presence on the SERP is definitely beneficial.

 Combining the keyword data from both campaigns can give you great insight to the needs of your target audience.
 In the end, you’ll have two dynamic sets of research and data for both campaigns.
 The goal once you’ve started SEO and PPC is to continue to increase the click through rate for those listings.